 - Practical experience and internships available for every student in every major

-- A five-year average of 97.4 percent of graduates are in grad school or employed within six months of commencement.
+- An average of 98 percent of graduates are in grad school or employed within six months of commencement.

 - In some majors – like arts management and accountancy– job placement rate is 100 percent